 Enjoy some of our answer’s to the most common questions we get about buying a new underwater treadmill for your swimming pool below!

-How Deep Should My Water Be For An Underwater Treadmill?
+How Deep Should My Swimming Pool Water Be?

 Placing your aquatic treadmill in deeper water will greatly reduce the impact on your legs while you are running.